pronounced HEIN (like Jane with an H)

 Provider-Insurer Integration and Healthcare Delivery (Job Market Paper) [paper]

 ▸ AbstractI examine how integration between healthcare providers and insurers affects care delivery.
-Unlike stand-alone providers, integrated providers bear financial responsibility as insurers, which may incentivize them to limit resource-intensive services or better coordinate care.
-In the Massachusetts Individual Exchange, I find that integration reduces utilization, mainly by reducing patients' visits to specialists.
-Integration lowers both the likelihood of patients visiting a specialist by 10 percentage points and, for those who do, the likelihood of seeking second opinions by 2.5 percentage points.
-This shift is accompanied by patients changing to new primary care practitioners (PCPs) who are more likely to be integrated with the insurer.
-To assess whether the reduction in specialist visits stems from integrated PCPs' stricter gatekeeping or improved PCP-specialist coordination, I develop and estimate a physician referral model.
-Model estimates show that integrated PCPs are stricter in referral, but see more accurate information related to referral.
-Counterfactual analyses reveal that while most of the reduction in specialist visits is explained by gatekeeping, integration increases the likelihood of patients choosing a best-match specialist conditional on visiting a specialist.
+Integration may align incentives between providers and insurers, encouraging integrated providers to internalize the financial responsibility of delivering care, but steer patients to the integrated providers.
+In the Massachusetts Individual Exchange, I find that integration reduces utilization, mainly by reducing patients' visits to specialists, while it increases the likelihood of patients visiting integrated specialists.
+This shift is concentrated among patients who have primary care practitioners (PCPs) who are integrated with the insurer.
+To assess whether changes in subsequent specialty care delivery stems from integrated PCPs' stricter gatekeeping, improved PCP-specialist coordination, or steering incentives, I develop and estimate a physician referral model.
+Counterfactual analyses reveal that 90\% of the reduction in specialist visits is explained by gatekeeping and about two-thirds of the internal referrals are explained by steering incentives.
+Conditional on visiting a specialist, integration improves patient-specialist match quality through better coordination.

 Limiting For-Profit Provision in Nursing Home Markets (with Hans Zhu) [paper]

-▸ AbstractWe examine whether policies that ban for-profit providers, allowing for subsequent takeovers by not-for-profits in regulated markets such as health and education can be effective at addressing quality shortfalls.
-We consider the US nursing homes industry, where quality provision has been a concern for many decades.
-Our motivating evidence suggests that not-for-profit providers choose higher-quality inputs than their for-profit counterparts but are more prevalent in higher socioeconomic markets and serve less needy residents.
+▸ AbstractWe examine whether policies that ban for-profit providers and allow for subsequent takeovers by not-for-profits can be effective at addressing quality shortfalls.
+We consider the US nursing home industry, where quality provision has been a concern for many decades.
+Our motivating evidence suggests that not-for-profit providers choose higher-quality inputs than their for-profit counterparts but are more prevalent in higher socioeconomic markets and serve wealthier residents.
 Thus, for-profit providers play an important role in providing access.
-To explain these facts and explore counterfactual policies we estimate a structural model of nursing home demand and supply which allows firms to have non-pecuniary motives and costs that differ across provider types.
-We find that not-for-providers offer a higher priced, higher quality and higher overall cost product which is more suited to serving less needy residents.
-For-profit providers offer a lower priced, lower quality and lower overall cost product which is more suited to serving more needy residents.
-Banning for-profit providers without takeovers decreases consumer surplus in a large range of scenarios, and is likely to result in large losses in nursing home care for needier residents.
-Banning for-profit providers while allowing for takeovers also tends to reduce consumer surplus as not-for-profits that takeover the for-profits raise prices significantly to cover their higher costs.
+To explain these facts and explore counterfactual policies, we estimate a structural model of nursing home demand and supply that allows firms to have nonpecuniary motives and costs that differ across provider types.
+The structural model reveals that for-profit providers have a strong cost advantage for serving needier residents.
+This results in them choosing a lower quality and lower priced product to maximise their margins.
+Not-for-profit providers choose higher quality, and therefore higher prices, not because of their nonpecuniary motive, but because they prefer to avoid directly competing with for-profit providers by serving residents with stronger preferences for quality.
+Therefore, banning for-profit providers while allowing for takeovers tends to reduce consumer surplus because not-for-profits that take over for-profits significantly raise prices to cover their higher costs.
+These results underscore the role that for-profit providers play in expanding access to nursing home care.

 The Value of Staying at Home: Long-Term Care at Home vs. Facility [paper]